npfs/npfs.github.io/hcp.md

+### Call Script & Hints Panel

+![][cca-call-hints-opening]

+The **Call Script & Hints** (a.k.a.
+Grey Floaty Box) will appear on every screen from this point onwards.
+It has a number of important functions to help with the assessment process.

+#### Navigations Buttons

+Three navigation buttons are provided allowing rapid movement through the assessment process.

+##### Undo

+Undoes the previous action and navigates back, allowing amendments to be made

+##### Redo

+Re-apply the previously undone function and move forward

+##### End Call

+Allows you to quickly end the assessment and return to the start, for example if the caller no longer wants to continue

+#### Tabs

+The individual functions are accessible by selecting the appropriate tab at the top of the box.

+##### Answers

+Callers answers are recorded here.
+This is updated with each answer selected on a page as you progress through the assessment.

 ## Carrying out an Assessment

+![][hcp-call-hints]

 A grey hover box will appear on every screen from this point onwards to record each answer you have input should you need to refer to it with the Patient at any stage